leclerc-leo/Building-Dimension/README.md

 This is adds a new dimension named the Creative World.
 It is a dimension where you can build freely without any restrictions.
-You can then create schematics of your builds to build them in the overworld.
+You can then create schematics of your builds to build them alter in the overworld.

-As of now, the Creative World is only accessible via the `/creative` command.
+## Commands

+`/creative` allows you to switch between dimension
+`/creative teleport <player>` allows you to teleport to a player in the Creative World
+`/creative sync <radius>` allows you to synchronise chunks from the overworld to the Creative World

+## Restrictions

+To prevent the Creative World from being used to cheat, the following restrictions are in place.
+Inventories are switched to its respective world inventory.
+The following are only saved for the overworld:
+- Experience
+- Ender Chest Inventory
-Inventories, Ender Chests are not shared between the Creative World and the Overworld.
+- Position when entering the Creative World
-When going back to the Overworld, you will be teleported where you were before entering the Creative World.
+- Effects
+- Advancements (they will be rolled back when leaving the Creative World)

-## TODO
+## Future

 - [ ] Optimise the chunk synchronisation